matplotlib/mplcairo/README.rst

 A (new) cairo backend for Matplotlib
 ====================================

-This is a new, fairly complete implementation of a Cairo backend for Matplotlib.
+This is a new, near-complete implementation of a Cairo backend for Matplotlib.
 Currently, it is designed to be used with the qt-cairo backend proposed in Matplotlib's PR #8771.
+It "passes" Matplotlib's entire image comparison test suite -- after accounting for inevitable differences in rasterization, and with the exceptions noted below.

 Depending on the specific task, the backend can be anywhere from ~10x faster (e.g., stamping circular markers of variable colors) to ~10% faster (e.g.,